Why You Need an Attorney in NYC for a Real Estate Purchase

 How Much Should You Pay for a Real Estate Lawyer?

-However, lawyer fees can be as much as $5,000 for a more complex transaction or for new developments.
+However, lawyer fees can be as much as $5,000 for a more complex transaction or new developments.

 Find out whether your lawyer will charge a flat fee or hourly.